How it All Began...

 What advice do you have to share with other adoptive parents?

 Be patient.
 I promise when you hold that little one in your arms, all the details, worries, and frustrations will vanish.
 Don’t get too worried about the little details and things you can’t control.
 Enjoy your time as a single person or a couple.
 Continue to live your life, make fun plans, and do fun things.
-Get a great support system of people who will cry with you if a match doesn’t work out.
+Get a great support system of people who will cry with you if a connection doesn’t work out.
 Talk to your Angel staff and trust in the process.
 No matter how long it takes, it is the BEST thing that will happen when the baby is placed in your arms.